sudheerj/ECMAScript-features/README.md

 ### globalThis
 Prior to ES2020, you need to write different syntax in different JavaScript environments(cross-platforms) just to access the global object.
 It is really a hard time for developers because you need to use `window, self, or frames` on the browser side, `global` on the nodejs, `self` on the web workers side.
 On the other hand, `this` keyword can be used inside functions for non-strict mode but it gives undefined in strict mode.
 If you think about `Function('return this')()` as a solution for above environments, it will fail for CSP enabled environments(where eval() is disabled).
-In the older versions, you can use es6-shim as below
+In the older versions, you can use es6-shim as below,
 ```js
 var getGlobal = function () {
   if (typeof self !== 'undefined') { return self; }